Imposing multi-physics constraints at different densities on the Neutron Star Equation of State: Discussions

 The scheme was then extended to a full analysis, considering variation of both isoscalar and isovector saturation parameters and also for a larger sample of data in order to improve the statistics and to test the robustness of the results.
 We observed the usual strong correlation of $L_{sym}$ with $E_{sym}$, and a weaker correlation of $L_{sym}$ with $R_{1.4 M_{\odot}}$.
 We also recovered the expected correlations among the NS radii and tidal deformability.
 In addition, we also found weak correlations of $n_0$ with $m^*/m$, and with the NS observables. \\

 NICER data provide constraints on the mass and radius of a pulsar.
 The Bayesian parameter estimation of the mass and equatorial radius of the millisecond pulsar PSR J0030+0451 ~\cite{NICER0030_Miller} yield $M=1.44^{+0.15}_{-0.14}$ M$_{\odot}$ and $R_e=13.02^{+1.24}_{-1.06}$ km, consistent with the independent analysis by \cite{NICER0030_Riley}.
 More recently for PSR J0740+6620, the equatorial circumferential radius obtained was $13.7^{+2.6}_{-1.5}$ km~\cite{NICER0740_Miller} (68\%).
 In Fig~\ref{fig:mr_nicer}, we superimpose the filtered M-R curves with the mass and radius measurements from the recent NICER data, for pulsar PSR J0030+0451 \cite{NICER0030_Miller,NICER0030_Riley} and PSR J0740+6620 \cite{NICER0740_Miller}.
-Although the NICER data is not constraining enough to impose additional filters on the results of this investigation, we verified that our results are consistent with these latest analyses.
+We verified that our results are consistent with the latest analyses from NICER.
 All our filtered points pass through the 1-$\sigma$ limit of the M-R region of the NICER observations for pulsar PSR J0030+0451 \cite{NICER0030_Miller} and PSR J0740+6620 \cite{NICER0740_Miller}.
 However, another independent radius measurement for J0740+6620 was performed by Riley~et~al.(2021)~\cite{NICER0740_Riley}, which differs from the Miller~et~al.(2021) results~\cite{NICER0740_Miller} by $\approx$ 0.8 km at the $1\sigma$ credibility contour.
-Some of our M-R posterior curves do not agree with the analysis by Riley et al.~\cite{NICER0740_Riley} within 1-sigma but all posteriors agree within 2-$\sigma$ (not shown here). \\
+Some of our M-R posterior curves do not agree with the analysis by Riley et al.~\cite{NICER0740_Riley} within 1-$\sigma$ but all posteriors agree within 2-$\sigma$ (not shown here). \\

 In Fig~\ref{fig:mr_GW170817}, we superimpose the M-R curves with the posterior mass-radius relations of the two neutron stars from GW170817 observations ~\cite{Abbott2018,LSCData_GW170817} obtained by using a low-spin prior and parametrized-EoS with constraint of maximum mass of 1.97$M_{\odot}$ for comparison.
 We find that that all our posteriors points are within the 90\% confidence interval.
 This study does not use posteriors from previous LIGO-Virgo Collaboration publications, and any correlations that may be implicit in such posteriors have not been considered.
 The correlations studied here are calculated from the confidence bounds used in this study. \\